 After any creditors, liabilities, taxes, and other expenses are paid, the executor or administrator must distribute the remaining assets to the beneficiaries.
 Specific bequests go to those named to receive them.
-The value of the remaining estate, which is called the residue, must be divided up among the remaining beneficiaries.
+The remaining assets, which are called the residue of the estate, must be divided up according to the terms of the will.

 Via the executor, the beneficiaries can decide which types of property are transferred to whom, or if the property should be sold and the value distributed proportionally.

 Probate court is where the executor first presents the deceased’s last will and testament for the judge to verify.
 If there is no will, then the judge will consider the deceased intestate and select an administrator to manage the estate.

 If anyone chooses to contest any part of the probate process, he or she will file the paperwork in a probate court.
 All contests to probate will be adjudicated in probate court.
 Unlike what you see in pop culture, probate court is generally pretty boring.

 Most counties have their own court dedicated to probate, guardianships, and other estate matters.
 Probate court may also be called surrogate’s court, superior court, or even orphan’s court depending on your state.
 The state should have a government website indicating what probate court is called and where it is located.

 According to LegalMatch, the overall cost of probate can range from 2% to 7% of the entire estate value.

 A good will can save your loved ones thousands of dollars in costs, including attorney’s fees and filing fees.